-It could be a simple survey with several questions such as:
+It could be a simple anonymous and confidential survey with several questions such as:

-Overall, I enjoyed the Scripture lessons [] Strongly agree [] Agree [] Neutral [] Disagree [] Strongly disagree
+Overall, I enjoyed the Scripture lessons

+[]Yes[ No[ ]

 The Greek Orthodox Archdiocese has not yet determined the best student feedback form and the best way of collecting such feedback.
 It would have to be suitable for Infants.
 It would need to be confidential.
 The results would need to be secure.
 The format needs to be relevant to users.
 These are only some of the issues.